Jugarcia01/GraphQLwithSpringBootAppHexagonalArq_PostgresH2/README.md

 **Application Layer:** Contains the use cases or application services.
 **Infrastructure Layer:** Contains drivers, adapters and ports.

-It must also be taken into account that the hexagonal architecture also consists of two sides namely:
+It must be taken into account that the hexagonal architecture also consists of two sides namely:
 **the driving side or primary side** and **the secondary side or secondary side**.
 To get a clearer idea of their interaction, look at the diagram: